Partnerships: The key to lasting solutions

 - AT&T, the telecom giant, to develop significant ways to save water lost from cooling towers atop AT&T office buildings and data centers around the country, and

-- Smithfield Farms, the world's largest pork producer, to help subsidiaries optimize their fertilizer use, which reduces greenhouse gases and water pollution.
+- Smithfield Foods, the world's largest pork producer, to help its hog production subsidiary optimize fertilizer use on grain crops, which reduces greenhouse gases and water pollution.

 As EDF takes on some of the most difficult environmental problems internationally, the need for new alliances will multiply.
 The varied cultural backgrounds, history and experience that our partners bring to the table will challenge us and strengthen our effectiveness in finding solutions.